 The simple answer is NO and the reason is outlined in detail below:

-The bailiff regulations (that came into force on 6th April 2014) provide a simplified fee scale that is the same for arrears of council tax, non domestic rates, parking charge notices and Magistrate court fines.
+The bailiff regulations provide a simplified fee scale that is the same for arrears of council tax, non domestic rates, parking charge notices and Magistrate court fines.

 How much are bailiff fees?

 Compliance Fee: £75

 This fee is added to the debt as soon as the account is passed to the enforcement company by either the local authority or the magistrate court and will appear on the Notice of Enforcement.
 The ‘amount due’ will therefore include the Compliance fee of £75.

 If full payment or a payment arrangement is not agreed during the ‘compliance stage’ (this will be the date given on the Notice of Enforcement) the debt is passed to an individual bailiff/enforcement agent.
 When he makes a personal visit to the property, an ‘enforcement fee’ of £235 also becomes payable.

 How is the ‘amount outstanding’ calculated?

 The regulations state very clearly that the ‘amount due’ includes the amount of the debt from the local authority or Magistrate Court and the enforcement agent fees calculated up until the time of payment.

 Making a payment arrangement.